 HTML Page.
-The object will be marked as complete when the user opens the learning object.
+HTML pages are marked as complete when the user opens the learning object.

 Survey.
-Marked as complete when user clicks the Submit button.
+Surveys are marked as complete when the user clicks the Submit button.

 Test.
-Marked as complete when the user presses the Submit (Test Completed) button.
+Tests are sarked as complete when the user presses the Submit (Test Completed) button.

 Status Icons for Learning Objects